Making A Low FODMAP Greens Salad

 (Check out our International RD Directory, if you haven’t already).

 Build A Salad

 This salad, as you can see in the images, was built in stages.
 I wanted to show you that you have choices.

 Our goal at FODMAP Everyday®is to help you THRIVE on the low FODMAP diet, and having choices is part of that.
 As you can see below, this salad can be prepared for vegans, made high protein but still vegan or embellished with feta for a fantastic vegetarian version that will please even non-FODMAPers.

-Stage 1 – Vegan Version: Greens, radishes, carrots and peas.
+Stage 1 – Vegan Version: Greens (we love arugula and baby lettuces), radishes, carrots and peas.
 It will be vegan depending on the dressing you use of course, but we like a simple vinaigrette, which would be vegan.
 And yes, peas are low FODMAP in amounts of 1 Australian tablespoon/15 g per serving.
 As of now, Monash has not tested fresh-shelled peas, so we have used frozen, defrosted.
 This version is represented by the images above.

 Stage 2 – Vegan High Protein: Add lentils!
 Canned lentils are low FODMAP in portions of ¼ cup (46 g) (see more below) and add plant-based protein and fiber.
 See below:

 Stage 3 – Vegetarian High Protein: Now add feta!
 I am partial to sheep’s milk feta but you can use any kind you like.
 Whether it is made from cow’s milk, sheep or goat, it is low enough in lactose per serving to be low FODMAP.
 See image below:

 Lentils and other beans and legumes can be low FODMAP in certain portions and when prepared a certain way.